TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/3-String/functions/README.md

-substr — Return part of a string ucfirst — Make a string's first character uppercase ucwords — Uppercase the first character of each word in a string vfprintf — Write a formatted string to a stream vprintf — Output a formatted string vsprintf — Return a formatted string wordwrap — Wraps a string to a given number of characters
+substr — Return part of a string ucfirst — Make a string's first character uppercase ucwords — Uppercase the first character of each word in a string wordwrap — Wraps a string to a given number of characters